-The book discusses that the more you worry and are upset about your “problem” the bigger it gets.
+The book discusses that the more you worry and are upset about your “problem,” the bigger it gets.
 My favorite page in the book shows the boy creating and inventing something special.
-He realizes, that had to stop.
+He realizes that had to stop.
 He couldn't keep making the problem bigger than it actually was.
-He decided to face his problem and found that it actually gave him a really great gift.
+The boy decided to face his problem and found that it actually gave him a really great gift.
 He was given an opportunity to LEARN and GROW in an area.
-All in all it is a wonderful book!!
-You can grab it on amazon HERE! 🙂
+All in all, it is a wonderful book!!
+You can grab it on Amazon HERE! 🙂

 I plan on reading this aloud to my 3rd graders.
-We will talk together and talk about what problems have we faced?
-What are facing now?
-What is the benefit of facing our fears or problems versus worrying or giving up.
+Then, we will talk together and talk about what problems we have faced?
+What are you facing now?
+What is the benefit of facing our fears or problems versus worrying or giving up?
 This is where I will introduce growth mindset.

-I also have these quote posters that I put up at the front of our classroom, my students refer to them often! (these posters are included with the flipbook resource!)
+I also have these quote posters that I put up at the front of our classroom.
+My students refer to them often! (these posters are included with the flipbook resource!)

 Everyone Can Learn to Ride a Bicycle by Rashchka